vanja-obradovic/postcss-clampwind/README.md

 }
 ```

+> If you explicitly set a range of breakpoints, clampwind will not generate the outer breakpoints.

 ### Clamp from one breakpoint

 If you want to define a clamp value from a single breakpoint, clampwind will automatically generate the css for the largest breakpoint and above, or the smallest breakpoint and below if you use the `max-` modifier, for example: